 The primary site emissions come from use of coal and coke in the blast and basic oxygen furnaces, as well as combustion of the process gases.
-These processes give rise to emissions of CO2, which contributes 94% of the Global Warming Potential (GWP), and sulphur oxides, which are responsible for more than half of the impact in the Acidification Potential (AP) category.
-In addition, oxides of nitrogen are emitted which contribute around 40% of the A1-A3 Acidification Potential, and almost all of the Eutrophication Potential (EP) marine and terrestrial indicators, and the combined emissions of nitrogen oxides (70%), together with those of carbon monoxide and NMVOCs, all contribute to the Photochemical Ozone indication (POCP).
+These processes give rise to emissions of CO2, which contributes over 90% of the Global Warming Potential (GWP), and sulphur oxides, which are responsible for more than half of the impact in the Acidification Potential (AP) category.
+In addition, oxides of nitrogen are emitted which contribute more than a third of the A1-A3 Acidification Potential, and almost all of the Eutrophication Potential (EP) marine and terrestrial indicators, and the combined emissions of nitrogen oxides, together with those of carbon monoxide and NMVOCs, all contribute to the Photochemical Ozone indication (POCP).

 Two of the indicators are almost exclusively influenced by the manufacture of the paint used in the organic coating process, namely Ozone Depletion (ODP) and the Eutrophication Potential (EP) freshwater.
-Emissions of halogenated organic compounds drive the ODP indication, while phosphate emissions contribute 93% to the EP-freshwater category.
+Emissions of halogenated organic compounds drive the ODP indication, while phosphate emissions contribute almost all of the EP-freshwater category.